-The Provost's Council, presided over by the Provost and Vice President for Academic Affairs, includes deans of the four undergraduate schools: Arts & Sciences, Business, Education and Professional Studies, and Engineering and Technology; the Associate Vice President and Dean of the Graduate School; the Associate Vice President for Academic Affairs; the directors of the Library, Continuing Education, the Learning Center, Institutional Research and Assessment, and the Center for International Education.
+The Provost's Council, presided over by the Provost and Vice President for Academic Affairs, includes deans of the four undergraduate schools: Arts & Sciences, Business, Education and Professional Studies, and Engineering and Technology; the Associate Vice President and Dean of the Graduate School; the Associate Vice President for Academic Affairs; the directors of the Library, Continuing Education, the Learning Center, Institutional Research and Assessment, the Center for Advising and Career Exploration, and the Center for International Education.
 The Council meets twice monthly to discuss matters of importance to the University, particularly in Academic Affairs.